 2. Save for Major Repairs to a Well

-By setting aside a little money each month then when there are major repairs that need to be made no one is scrambling to come up with the money.
+The second major reason homeowners use a joint checking account is to set aside a little money each month for major repairs to the well.
+With this nest egg, no one is left scrambling to come up with the money.

 - Open the Bank Account Now– Even if the well share agreement is not finalized it is not too early to open the shared bank account.

-- Specific Purpose– The bank account should not be used for any other purpose.
+- Specific Purpose– The bank account should not be used for any other purpose than maintaining the well.

-- Equal Access to the Bank Statements– Ask the bank to sent a statement to each home.
-This way, everyone can see that the electricity bill is being paid and verify how much money has accumulated in the account.
+- Equal Access to the Bank Statements– Ask the bank to send a statement to each homeowner.
+This way, every homeowner can verify that the electricity bill is being paid and how much money has accumulated in the account.

 contact the dunaway law group, pllc